 Walking Tour of Salamanca: Touring on Foot on Spain’s City of Gold

-During my second day in the beautiful Salamanca, Mercedez, me and my travel buddies toured around Salamanca City with a little twist from what one would say conventional touring — we toured on foot!
+During my second day in the beautiful Salamanca, Mercedez, my travel buddies and I toured around Salamanca City with a little twist from what one would say conventional touring — we toured on foot!

 Salamanca province is located in Western Spain, west of Portugal on the map.
 Its capital city, Salamanca City, is just about 200 kilometers from Madrid, Spain’s central capital.
 Salamanca City is close to several popular tourist hotspots in Spain, such as Segovia and Toledo.
 To reach Salamanca province from your home country, the most convenient way is to book a flight to Madrid Airport and then proceed to Salamanca by Bus.

 Salamanca City is a peaceful place, and most of the people we saw while we toured all traveled on foot as well.
 During the first part of the walking tour, I noticed that the roads were mostly narrow, and a wide-sized vehicle wouldn’t even fit in it.

 There were also very few cars visible in the residential areas we passed by, so I guess walking has been hardwired into the culture of the people in there.
 It’s like the city was built exactly for the locals’ lifestyle.